microsoft/OpenCloudNinjaSloth/README.md

 Feel free to download the vector files and create your own adaptations of Brady.
 We've been using Brady for t-shirts, stickers, hoodies and more _swag_ at events, but we want to get it out in the open as much as possible. **If you adapt Brady into a new design, or into a new variant, you're welcome to share it with us by opening a PR!**

 Brady was born at Microsoft as a fun project.
 It's not an official Microsoft logo, so we're making it available under a very permissive Creative Commons license; this means that you can do (almost) everything you want with it.
 When creating new designs that incorporate third-party brands or logos, however, please be mindful of their branding guidelines.
+Because Brady is not an official Microsoft logo, please do not combine it with first-party Microsoft logos or product icons.

 Keep just one thing in mind… Don't get yourself fooled by how cute Brady looks: it's still a ninja, and it's mightier than you'd think 😉